 Mild skin dryness is commonly experienced two to three days after a clinical peel treatment; however, this can be greatly reduced by practicing regular skin exfoliation at home prior to a peel.
 Flaking mainly occurs when there is a large build-up of dead skin cells.
 When the skin is poorly prepared for a chemical peel treatment (poor at-home exfoliation practices), the outermost layer of the skin absorbs the majority of the acid, rather than the deeper layers that drive your desired results.
 This leads to dry, flaky skin and reduced efficacy of the treatment.
 Regularly scheduled clinical peel treatments will produce little to no flaking and continuously improve both skin health and appearance.

-If you enjoy regular spa facials but have never experienced the skin-boosting benefits of a clinical peel treatment, we invite you to request a complimentary consultation with Bethany, our medical aesthetician.
-Bethany will build a customized treatment formulation by thoroughly discussing your skin concerns and desired outcomes.
+If you enjoy regular spa facials but have never experienced the skin-boosting benefits of a clinical peel treatment, we invite you to request a complimentary consultation with our medical aesthetician.
+She will build a customized treatment formulation by thoroughly discussing your skin concerns and desired outcomes.
 Contact us today to book your appointment.